 How does the mortgage application process work?

 Below we have put together a mortgage application process timeline.
-This is to help you prepare for your application, ensuring you’re journey is as smooth as possible.
+This is to help you prepare for your application, ensuring your journey is as smooth as possible and that you maximise your chances of success.

 Step 1: Make Contact

-The entire mortgage process begins with that initial point of contact.
+The entire mortgage process begins with the initial point of contact.
 This can sometimes be the most frightening of all the steps.

 You’ve already made the first step by reading this, so why not contact one of our helpful advisors?
-From here, we can set up a free no-obligation consultation to discuss your needs.
+From here, we can set up a free no-obligation consultation to discuss your needs and get you started on your mortgage journey.

 Step 2: Pre-qualification